jackspepper/tools/toolfetch/README.md

 # toolfetch

 Browse and download tools from [jackspepper/tools](https://github.com/jackspepper/tools) without cloning the whole repo.
 Folders that are R packages (i.e. contain a top-level `DESCRIPTION` file) can be installed automatically via `pak`.
+Fetches from any branch, defaulting to `main`.
 Fully scriptable — pass `folder` directly to skip all prompts.

 ## Install